salesforcecli/plugin-org/messages/messages.md

 # SingleAccessFrontdoorError

-Failed to generate a single-use frontdoor URL.
+Failed to generate a frontdoor URL.